jamstarter/ProductHunt-PHP-library/README.md

 This is a PHP Library for interacting with the Product Hunt API.
 I developed it during the 2014 YC/ProductHunt hackathon to use for HunterList.co.

-Api Docs availabel at: https://api.producthunt.com/v1/docs/
+Api Docs available at: https://api.producthunt.com/v1/docs/

 How to use
 ---------------